imagej/pyimagej/doc/Initialization.md

 # How to initialize ImageJ

-The PyImageJ plugin works by setting up a gateway interface into ImageJ.
-This gateway interface is activated using the `imagej.init()` function and yields a wrapped ImageJ Java class.
+The PyImageJ plugin works by setting up a gateway interface into [ImageJ2](https://imagej.net/ImageJ2).
+This gateway interface is activated using the `imagej.init()` function and yields a wrapped ImageJ2 gateway, the `net.imagej.ImageJ` Java class.
 This interface has access to all of the Java based functions, and also has convenience functions for translating back and forth between python in `imagej.py`.

 Setting up this gateway consists of two steps.
 The first step is to set Java options.
-This step is optional, but must be done first because they cannot be changed after ImageJ is initialized.
-The second step is to specify what version of ImageJ the gateway will represent.
+This step is optional, but must be done first because they cannot be changed after ImageJ2 is initialized.
+The second step is to specify what version of ImageJ2 the gateway will represent.

 ## Quick start

-If all you want is the newest version of [ImageJ2](https://imagej.net/ImageJ2), with no custom configuration (e.g., extra memory allocated to Java), use this:
+If all you want is the newest version of ImageJ2, with no custom configuration (e.g., extra memory allocated to Java), use this:

 ```python
 import imagej
 ij = imagej.init()
 ```

-It will download and and cache ImageJ, then spin up a gateway for you.
+It will download and and cache ImageJ2, then spin up a gateway for you.

 ### Configuring the JVM

-The ImageJ gateway is initialized through a Java Virtual Machine (JVM).
+The ImageJ2 gateway is initialized through a Java Virtual Machine (JVM).
-If you want to [configure the JVM](https://docs.oracle.com/javase/8/docs/technotes/tools/unix/java.html), it must be done _before_ calling initializing an ImageJ gateway.
+If you want to [configure the JVM](https://docs.oracle.com/javase/8/docs/technotes/tools/unix/java.html), it must be done _before_ calling initializing an ImageJ2 gateway.
 E.g.:

 ```python
 import imagej